xmrig/xmrig/README.md

 ### About XMRigCC

 XMRigCC is a fork of [XMRig](https://github.com/xmrig/xmrig) which adds the ability to remote control your XMRig instances via a Webfrontend and REST api.
-This fork is based on XMRig (2.4.5 RC) and adds a "Command and Control" (C&amp;C) server, a daemon to reload XMRig on config changes and modifications in XMRig to send the current status to the C&amp;C Server.
+This fork is based on XMRig (2.4.5) and adds a "Command and Control" (C&amp;C) server, a daemon to reload XMRig on config changes and modifications in XMRig to send the current status to the C&amp;C Server.
 The modified version can also handle commands like "update config", "start/stop mining" or "restart/shutdown" which can be send from the C&amp;C-Server.

 Full Windows/Linux compatible, and you can mix Linux and Windows miner on one XMRigCCServer.

 ## Additional features of XMRigCC (on top of XMRig)
-* **NEW: Ready for Monero v7 PoW changes on 03/28/18**
+* **NEW: Ready for Monero v7 PoW changes on 04/07/18 and AEON v7 PoW on 04/??/18**
 * **NEW: Full SSL/TLS support for the whole communication: [Howto](https://github.com/Bendr0id/xmrigCC/wiki/tls)**
     - XMRigCCServer Dashboard <-> Browser
     - XMRigCCServer <-> XMRigMiner